Razie7/Cleaning-Data-Project/README.md

 Code BreakDown:

 Objective 1:
-Read ( X-train and X_test) then merge them togather.
+Read ( X-train and X_test) then merge them together.
-Do the same for Y values and Subject.
+Do the same for Y values and Subject. the result is Xmerged, Ymerged and Smerged

 Objective 2
 read Feature from feature.txt
-fetch only features that have mean() or STD() including MeanFreq as the question was not specific. lable the marged (X) dataframe from objective 1 by the fetched feature names.
+fetch in "extracted_features" only features that have mean() or STD()-including MeanFreq as the question was not specific- in lable the Xmerged dataframe from objective 1 by the fetched feature names.

 Objetive 3
-read the activity lables from Activiy_labels.txt replace the number with the extracted text.
+read the activity lables from Activiy_labels.txt replace the number with the extracted text using Ymerged dataframe.

 Objective 4
-Lable the columns by apporpriate names (Subject, Activity) merged the three table sets togather(Subject,Activity,Features) into new dataframe (clean_Data)
+Lable the columns by apporpriate names (Subject, Activity) merged the three table sets togather(Subject,Activity,Features) into new dataframe (cleanData)

 Objective 5
-for multiple values of the same subject and activity calculate one average value. sort the result by Subject number then by Activity to make the result tidier.
+calculate one average value for multiple values of the same subject and activity and save it in aggr.data. using aggregate function sort the result by Subject number then by Activity to make the result tidier. using Order()
 #######
 Trimimg and making the data tidier
 ####